-The CDB Microscopy Core is the primary light microscopy facility for researchers at the Perelman School of Medicine at The University of Pennsylvania.
-We are also open to the entire University of Pennsylvania community as well as to CHOP, Wistar, and other local institutions.
-While our emphasis is on confocal and related technologies, our aim is to provide personalized assistance on all aspects of imaging, from tips on sample preparation to training on one of our microscopes to processing and analysis of image data.
+The Cell & Developmental Biology (CDB) Microscopy Core is a full-service facility serving the entire University of Pennsylvania community.
+Our aim is to provide personalized assistance on all aspects of imaging, from tips on sample preparation to training on one of our microscopes to processing and analysis of image data.
+Our facility currently houses five confocal and three widefield light microscopes, a scanning electron microscope, and several computers dedicated to image processing and analysis.

 Role: SEM Specialist, Cell and Developmental Biology Microscopy Core (Penn)